Get the lowest rate for your Hotel in Tuscany through Booking.com

 The famous thermal springs are a must in the area

-Saturnia's thermal baths are the bubbling waters seeping through the Earth's crust in an area stretching from Mount Amiata to the hills of Albenga and Fiora and reaching Roselle and Talamone.
-The waters are rich in mineral deposits, especially sulphur which gives it a slightly "eggy" smell.
+Saturnia's thermal baths are the bubbling hot spring waters seeping through the Earth's crust in an area that stretches from Mount Amiata to the hills of Albenga and Fiora, to end up near Roselle and Talamone.
+The waters are rich in mineral deposits, especially sulphur, which gives it a slightly "eggy" smell.

 Panoramic view of Saturnia, Tuscany near Cascate del Mulino

 The warm sulphurous waters of Saturnia were well-known by first the Etruscans and later the Romans.
-In fact, they believed them to be a gift from the gods, and made good use of the waters and its healing powers.
-Though with the passing of the years, the local superstition changed, and they used the waters less and less.
+In fact, they believed them to be a gift from the Gods, and made good use of the waters and its healing powers.
+Though with the passing of the years, local superstitions changed, and they started bathing in them less and less.

-The Medieval legend has it that its springs are born in the exact point where Jupiter's thunderbolt fell in a battle against Saturn and the scars left by the thunderbolt were the portals to hell, and that's why there was the steamy and smelly water gushing out.
+Medieval legend was that the springs were born in the exact point where Jupiter's thunderbolt fell in a battle against Saturn; the scars left by the thunderbolt were Portals to Hell, that's why there is steam and smelly water gushing out.

-However, the lure of the waters soon beckoned the locals back, and they even constructed a well-maintained resort.
-In addition to the luxurious, exclusive wellness and spa centers in Saturnia (in the photograph below), the are two free outdoor waterfalls, the Cascate del Mulino and Cascate del Gorello.
+With time, the lure of the waters beckoned locals back, and with time, constructed a well-maintained resort over some of the springs to use them indoors for wellness treatment.
+In addition to the luxurious, exclusive wellness and spa centers in Saturnia (in the photograph below), there are two free, outdoor waterfalls, the Cascate del Mulino (pictured above and most famous of the two) and the Cascate del Gorello.

 Terme Saturnia Resort in Tuscany near the town and free entrance hotsprings

-The Cascate del Mulino (in the photograph below) are probably the most famous natural springs in Tuscany.
+The Cascate del Mulino (also in the photograph below) are probably the most famous natural springs in Tuscany.
 The waterfalls are made of several natural pools of warm thermal water, as well as a relaxing waterfall.
 They are open to the public and free throughout the entire year.

-Saturnia and its thermal springs are certainly another gem of in the treasure that the Maremma offers, an area where wild nature and history melts perfectly, making Tuscany the perfect destination for your holidays in Italy!
+Saturnia and its thermal hot springs are a gem within the treasures that the Maremma and Tuscany offers.
+This area remains one of the most natural, where history and nature melds perfectly, making it also the area in Tuscany perfect for your holiday in Italy!

 How to Prepare For Your Visit

-If you are planning on including these hot springs in your itinerary, there are a few things you really must know:
+If you are planning on including these hot springs into your itinerary, there are a few things you really must know:

 ⇒ There are no public changing rooms, so you may want to come dressed in your bathing suit.
 Most people come prepared with large towels to make it easier to change into dry clothes after they are finished lounging in the warm waters.

 Parking is free but limited.
-There is one lot practically next door to the waterfalls, though happily enough it is not an eyesore while enjoying the thermal waters.
+There is a lot practically wight by the waterfalls, and happily enough, it is behind the waterwall so not an eyesore as you sit and enjoy the hot springs.
 There is a second parking lot not too far off in a large field, it is a short walk and well indicated.
-During high-season, it can be really hard to find a spot and it is easy to get a parking ticket.
-So pay attention to where you park!
+During high-season, it can be really hard to find a spot in either of these two lots, so don't park along the road without taking notice of all signs: it is very easy to get a parking ticket!
+Pay attention to where you park.

 Finding a quiet spot in Saturnia hot springs in Maremma Tuscany

-⇒ The area is virtually unattended by any type of authority that means no lifeguards.
-You will find however a bar on site with limited bathroom use and typical bar food.
+⇒ The area is unattended by any type of authority which means no lifeguards.
+If you have kids, make sure you keep a lookout for them, even if the waters are not deep, the rocks can be slippery.
+There is a "bar" on site with limited bathroom use and typical food stand snacks and food.
 Everyone is responsible for their own clean-up.

-⇒ The area around the falls and the pools is surrounded by gravel and sand; it is very hard on unprotected feet.
-My suggestion would be to arrive with water shoes or at the very least flip flops or sneakers you don't mind getting wet.
+Footwear: The area around the falls and the pools is surrounded by gravel and sand: it is very hard on unprotected feet.
+My suggestion would be to arrive with water shoes or flip flops or sneakers you don't mind getting wet.

 ⇒ Bring a towel and suntan lotion.
 Don't get fooled into thinking that the waters will protect you from an overdose of sun.
-There is very little shade in the area and during the summer months, it is easy to get ruby red.
+There is no shade over the water and, during the summer months, it is easy to get ruby red sunburnt.

-⇒ Come prepared with your own drinks and snacks, the on site bar will provide some basics, but it is not the best representation of the yummy Tuscan cuisine.
+⇒ Better yet, come prepared with your own drinks and snacks, since the on-site bar can provide some of the basics, but it really isn't the best representation of delicious Tuscan food.

 ⇒ Though many places will tell you that these waters are a well kept secret, they really aren't!
 Many people come to enjoy the waters - so they are very busy.
-It is fun to find a pool where you can stand under the therapeutic waters that flow down from the source, but if you are looking for a little more privacy, you can follow the water a it leave the main pools for more quiet areas.
+It is fun to find a pool where you can stand under the therapeutic waters that flow down from the source, but if you are looking for a little more privacy, you should follow the water as it leaves the main pools and find more quiet areas.

 Saturnia Hot Springs: Set in the golden colored hills of Tuscany